Musicians who oppose Donald Trump's use of their music: Isaac Hayes

 On August 10, 2024, the family of Isaac Hayes threatened Trump with legal action if he continued to use "Hold On, I'm Comin', which Trump used at a Bozeman, Montana, rally on that date.
 The following week, Isaac Hayes Enterprises, LLC, and the Estate of Isaac Hayes sued Trump, his campaign, the RNC, the NRA, and Turning Point USA for copyright and trademark infringement in the U.S. District Court for the Northern District of Georgia.
 On September 3, 2024, the Court issued a preliminary injunction temporarily barring the Trump campaign from performing the song at future rallies.

+On February 23, 2026, the Hayes estate announced that it had reached a settlement with Donald Trump.
+The terms were not disclosed.
+In a statement, the Hayes estate said the resolution "reaffirms the importance of protecting intellectual property rights and copyrights, especially as they relate to legacy, ownership, and the responsible use of creative works."

+Jess Glynne

+On July 30, 2025, the White House's official X account posted a video showing the deportation of alleged illegal migrants with the sound of Jess Glynne's song "Hold My Hand" and captioned "When ICE books you a one-way Jet2 holiday to deportation.
+Nothing beats it!", referencing the song's use as a popular advertising theme for the British airline Jet2.com.
+Glynne herself responded on Instagram: "This post honestly makes me sick.
+My music is about love, unity, and spreading positivity – never about division or hate".

+Joey Valence & Brae

+On December 3, 2025, the United States Department of Homeland Security posted a United States Immigration and Customs Enforcement recruitment video which used the song "HOOLIGANG" by Joey Valence & Brae.
+Within hours of the video being posted, Joey Valence would post a tweet reading, "To be clear this video does NOT represent my OR JVB's thoughts or beliefs in any form and we are actively working to have it taken down," also saying the song was used without the duo's knowledge or consent.

 Johnny Marr

 Johnny Marr, English songwriter and former member of The Smiths, opposed the use of the band's song "Please Please Please Let Me Get What I Want" at a 2024 rally without permission.
 Upon finding out about it, Marr stated, "I never in a million years would've thought this could come to pass.
 Consider this shit shut right down right now."